doukous/choc/README.md

 ## Build

-To build the application for production, you can use the following commands:
+To build the application, you can use the following commands:

 *   **All platforms:**